AliceO2Group/QualityControl/doc/QuickStart.md

 __Repository and GUI__

 The data is stored in the [ccdb-test](ccdb-test.cern.ch:8080/browse) at CERN.
-If everything works fine you should see the objects being published in the QC web GUI (QCG) at this address : [https://qcg-test.cern.ch/?page=objectTree](https://qcg-test.cern.ch/?page=objectTree).
+If everything works fine you should see the objects being published in the QC web GUI (QCG) at this address: [https://qcg-test.cern.ch/?page=objectTree](https://qcg-test.cern.ch/?page=objectTree).
 The link brings you to the hierarchy of objects (see screenshot below).
 Open "/qc/TST/QcTask" (the task you are running) and click on "example" which is the name of your histogram.

 <!---
 The plot should be displayed on the right.
 If you wait a bit and hit "REFRESH NOW" in the far left menu you should see it changing from time to time (see second screenshot below).